 So that November in Munich does not become too dull and dark, the first Christmas markets are already opening.
 The literature festival with its "book show" also helps against rainy days.
 Or you can stroll around a charity flea market in a relaxed atmosphere?

-The "Bücherschau" is the largest regional book exhibition.
-Here, visitors can browse through all genres for 15 hours a day and meet the authors - free of charge.
+The Münchner Bücherschau is the largest regional book exhibition.
+Here, visitors can browse through all genres for 15 hours a day and meet the authors.

-From 24.11. to 31.12.2022, the Toolwood Winter Festival enchants with its colourfully illuminated tent tops on the Theresienwiese.
+From 23 November to 31 December 2023 , the Tollwood Winter Festival enchants with its colourfully illuminated tent tops on the Theresienwiese.
 What makes this alternative Christmas market so special are its street theatre, artistic masterpieces, concerts, a children's programme, organic food and colourful handicrafts from all over the world.
 Most events are free of charge.
 In the multimedia tent of the "World Salon", politicians, scientists and artists appear to discuss ecological and social issues with the audience.

 For horse lovers the "Munich Indoors" are a fixed date in the calendar.
 The international horse show will take place in the Olympic Hall.
 International jumping and dressage classes, U21 classes as well as the FUNDIS Youngster Tour for seven- and eight-year-old horses.
 Additionally, the Gold-Cup and two dressage tours on Grand Prix level highlight the program in the Olympic hall.
 Absolute highlights are the Meggle Grand Prix on Saturday night as well as the Große Preis Kreditbank AG.